Our Vision is a Los Angeles where every person has experienced the life changing power of the gospel.

 Many of you are already playing a role in our Outdoor Venue preparation.
 If you’d like to help the evening of - please fill out this form and someone will be in touch with you!

-We are looking forward to seeing on Sunday morning!
+We are looking forward to seeing you on Sunday morning at 10A!

 We maintain full compliance with our host school, our local school district, and our county public health officials.